segmentio/action-destinations/CONTRIBUTING.md

    - For cloud-mode destinations, follow these instructions: [Build & Test Cloud Destinations](./docs/testing.md).
    - If you are building a device-mode destination, see the [browser-destinations README](./packages/browser-destinations/README.md).

-4. When you have questions, ask in the Segment Partners Slack workspace - use the **#dev-center-pilot** channel.
+4. When you have questions, reach out to partner-support@segment.com for assistance.

 ## Submit a pull request